Splitting differential equations using Galois theory: Splitting

 \begin{lemma} Let $f: p \rightarrow f(p)$ be an $A$-definable fibration with $\calC$-internal fibers.
 The groupoid $\mathrm{Gd}_A(p,f/\calC)$ is retractable if and only if there exists an $A$-definable map $\pi : p \rightarrow \pi(p)$ such that: \begin{itemize} \item $f(p)$ is weakly orthogonal to $\{ \calC, \pi(p) \}$, \item $\pi \times f : p \rightarrow \pi(p) \times f(p)$ is a definable bijection. \end{itemize} In particular retractability of $\mathrm{Gd}_A(p,f/\calC)$ implies splitting of $f$. \end{lemma}

-For a proof, going from retractability to splitting is given by\cite[Proposition 4.3]{jimenez2019groupoids}, and the other direction is given in the proof of \cite[Theorem 3.3.5]{jimenez2020internality}.
-We do not include a proof, but give a brief sketch.
+For a proof, going from retractability to splitting is given by\cite[Proposition 4.3]{jimenez2019groupoids}.
+However as pointed out by the anonymous referee, the weak orthogonality of $f(p)$ to $\{ \calC , \pi(p)\}$ is not proved there.
+The other direction is given in the proof of \cite[Theorem 3.3.5]{jimenez2020internality}, and is similar to the right to left direction of the next lemma.
+For these reasons, we do not give a full proof, but only a brief sketch of the left to right implication below.